Mozoloa/Easy-Dreambooth-Windows/README.md

 7. Right click ***UI.ps1*** and **"Run with Powershell"**
 8. Wait for it to install all that's needed, this can take a while

-# <a name="prepare-the-training-data"></a> Prepare the training data
+# <a name="settings-things-up"></a> Setting things up in the UI
-*A detailed guide*
+⚠️ ***During all those steps, do not use folders with weird special characters in their path, this will break things and I don't plan on actively fixing potential weird paths***

+## <a name="project-name"></a> Project Name
+Name your project, this will be on the trained checkpoint model name in the end, but it does not affect training

+## <a name="base-model"></a> Base Model
+Browse to the model you'll use as a base for training, we recommend using [Stable Diffusion V1.5 with the New VAE](https://anga.tv/ems/model.ckpt) as this works best.

+## <a name="training-images"></a> The training images
+Browse to the folder with the images of your subject. **Follow the instructions bellow to create said folder:**

+   1. Create a folder somewhere
-1. Find 8 to 20 pictures of your subject and follow those very important directions:
+   2. Find 8 to 20 pictures of your subject
-   1. All pictures need to be cropped to 512x512 pixels
+   3. All pictures need to be cropped to 512x512 pixels
-   2. All pictures need to be saved as .png files
+   4. All pictures need to be saved as .png files
-   3. The picture folder must only contain said pictures
+   5. The picture folder must only contain said pictures
-   4. You can't use an odd number of pictures, **it must be even**
+   6. You can't use an odd number of pictures, **it must be even**
-   5. Focus on having a diverse set of pictures, where all that stays in between them is what fundamentaly constitutes your subject:
+   7. Focus on having a diverse set of pictures, where all that stays in between them is what fundamentaly constitutes your subject:
       1. Backgrounds must not repeat between pics
       2. Clothes must not repeat between pics
       3. Use as much lighting variation as possible